The Pro Bono Project brings people together

 The Pro Bono Project’s clients need civil representation but can’t afford it.
 Lawyers in the six-parish area surrounding New Orleans who consider it their professional responsibility to serve their communities need a way to identify and screen pro bono clients.

 Since our founding in 1986, The Pro Bono Project opened doors for many Louisianans in need of legal representation.
-A snapshot of 2012 underscores how important The Pro Bono Project is to our community.
+Last year’s snapshot underscores how important The Pro Bono Project is to our community.